hashgraph/hedera-smart-contracts/README.md

 The Exchange Rate functionality is defined by the [IExchangeRate.sol](contracts/exchange-rate-precompile/IExchangeRate.sol) interface smart contract as defined in [HIP 475](https://hips.hedera.com/hip/hip-475) and exposed via the `0x168` address.
 Reference smart contracts to call these functions as well as examples can be found under [contracts/exchange-rate-precompile](contracts/exchange-rate-precompile)

+For further details on methods, hashes and availability please refer to [Exchange Rate Precompile methods](contracts/exchange-rate-precompile/README.md)

 ### Prng Precompile

 The PRNG functionality is defined by the [IPrng.sol](contracts/util-precompile/IPrngSystemContract.sol) interface smart contract as defined in [HIP 351](https://hips.hedera.com/hip/hip-351) and exposed via the `0x169` address.
 Reference smart contracts to call these functions as well as examples can be found under [contracts/util-precompile](contracts/util-precompile)

+For further details on methods, hashes and availability please refer to [PRNG Precompile methods](contracts/util-precompile/README.md)

 ## Support